chandurao77/Datastructures/README.md

 ## Docker Environment
 1. Download and install Docker [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/)
-2. Build the mscs502 image by running 502 .``docker build -t mscs502 .' in a terminal
+2. Build the mscs502 image by running 502 .`docker build -t mscs502 .` in a terminal
-3. Then run the container based on the mscs502 image with `docker run -it --rm -v $PWD:/helloworld mscs502` on Linux or an absolute path in Windows like `docker run -it --rm -v /c/Users/Nandakishore/Documents/GitHub/ninja1:/helloworld mscs502`
+3. Then run the container based on the mscs502 image with `docker run -it --rm -v $PWD:/ninja1 mscs502` on Linux or an absolute path in Windows like `docker run -it --rm -v /c/Users/Nandakishore/Documents/GitHub/ninja1:/ninja1 mscs502`
 4. Use VSCode or your IDE of choice to edit your code locally.
 HINT: Run `code .` from the terminal when in the folder to easily open it
 5. Build and run the code as you would locally from the Docker container bash prompt